camilamejia3/ProTech/Milestone3.md

 Shayne Roberts:
-  -Implement secure validation and authentication for register and login.
+  -Implement a register and login funtionality through respective register and login html file.

-  -Connect the user registration and login page to redirect to the shopping page upon successful login.
+  -Connect the user registration and login page to the users table in the database.

-  -Implement a logout function to securely end user sessions.

-  -Design an account management page with options to edit user information.

-  -Implement necessary security measures
+  -generate a Users Accounnt Management page.

+  -Test the database connetion.